haven-protocol-org/havenwallet-backend/README.md

  associated transactions, outputs, inputs and transaction import payments information.
  - Frontend - it is virtually same as that of MyMonero, except before mentioned differences.
   It consists of HTML, CSS, and JavaScript.
- - Monero daemon - daemon must be running and fully sync, as this is where all transaction data is fetched from and used.
-Daemon also commits txs from the Open Monero into the Monero network.
+ - Haven daemon - daemon must be running and fully sync, as this is where all transaction data is fetched from and used.
+Daemon also commits txs from the haven backend into the Haven network.
  - Backend - fully written in C++.
 It uses [restbed](https://github.com/Corvusoft/restbed/) to serve JSON REST to the frontend and [mysql++](http://www.tangentsoft.net/mysql++/) to interface the database.
-It also accesses Monero blockchain and "talks" with Monero deamon.
+It also accesses Haven blockchain and "talks" with Haven deamon.